 The module is a critical module for preprocessing DAS results prior to calculating a diagnostic result.

-Incorrect functioning of the DAS-COMBAT module can result in an incorrect diagnostic result.
+Incorrect functioning of the DASCOMBAT module can result in an incorrect diagnostic result.
 Therefore, the initial risk classification of the software is class C.

-Subsequently, risks will be further assessed using the company-wide Risk Management Process According to SOP4500.
-This includes a FMEA on DAS-COMBAT.
+Subsequently, risks will be further assessed using the Risk Management Process applied as part of the design and development of the applicable IOpener product according to SOP7350 – Design and Development and SOP4500 Risk Management.
+This includes a performing a FMEA on DASCOMBAT.

-Definitions

-SOUP Software of unknown provenance

-SP Software Product, i.e. DAS-COMBAT

-DAS PLATFORM The software platform to which modules plug-in

-METHOD The name of the medical device

-FMEA Failure Mode and Effect Analysis

-DAS Diagnostic Assay Services

-REF Reference sample, used to indicate reference sample or Internal Assay Control sample.

 Roles and responsibilities

 [Define Roles and Responsibilities for the Software Development Plan and the overall project]

-PM (Project Manager Faris Naji
+PM (Project Manager Rik de Wijn

-PO (Product Owner) Faris Naji
+PO (Product Owner) Laken Woods

 ST (Software Team) Faris Naji, Alexandre Maurel, Rik de Wijn

-U (User) Tineke van Doorn

-The responsibilities are outlined in the SOP 6300 Software Planning Process.
+The responsibilities are outlined in SOP 6300 Software Planning Process.

 Reference Documents